UoB-HPC/hpc-course-getting-started/2_Modules.md

   2) dot                   4) moab/7.2.9
 ```

-If you examine the `gcc` command, you will notice that it points to the (old) version packages with the operating system:
+If you examine the `gcc` command, you will notice that it points to the (old) version packaged with the operating system:

 ```bash
 $ gcc -v